MozzH/TreasureHunt/README.md

 # Project LRM
-## Treasure Hunt application for UCLan Cyprus CO1111
+## a Treasure Hunt application for CO1111 at UCLan Cyprus

 Team project by: Lefteris Tziambouris, Robin K. Schulz and Mohammed Al-Ghalibi